moalimirinfinity/AMC-RTB-Scheduler/README.md

 This repository provides a complete workflow for the analysis and simulation of the **Adaptive Mixed-Criticality with Response-Time Bound (AMC-RTB)** scheduling algorithm, in the embedded systems course.
 The project is designed to be fully reproducible and automated.
 It starts by measuring real-world execution times from the **MiBench benchmark suite**, synthesizes a mixed-criticality periodic task set, performs a formal response-time analysis based on established academic research, and finally, runs discrete-event simulations to visualize the scheduler's behavior in both LO- and HI-criticality modes.

 The theoretical foundation for the analysis is based on the paper: *S.K.
 Baruah, A. Burns, and R.I.
-Davis, "Response-Time Analysis for Mixed Criticality Systems," RTSS, 2011.* [cite: 2, 3, 4, 5, 6, 7, 8]
+Davis, "Response-Time Analysis for Mixed Criticality Systems," RTSS, 2011.*

 ---